Employee Assistance Program (EAP)

 |Three (3) free counseling sessions per issue.||Free assistance with childcare resource referral.|

 |30 minutes of free legal advice per issue.||Free assistance with eldercare resource referral.|

 |30 minutes of free financial advice per issue.||Free simple will (employee only).|

 To access services now call 713-500-3327 or visit the Employee Assistance Program (EAP) online at www.mylifevalues.com.
 When prompted for the user name and password, enter "uhs/uhs."

 You can also call to schedule a free, confidential appointment with one of their many skilled professionals.

-University of Houston-Clear Lake’s Employee Wellness Program strives to increase the well-being and productivity of all employees, through enhancement of all aspects of health.
-The program seeks to increase awareness of positive health behaviors, to motivate employees to voluntarily adopt healthier behaviors and to provide opportunities and a supportive environment to foster positive lifestyle changes.
+University of Houston-Clear Lake encourages employees to increase their well-being and productivity by enhancing all aspects of health.
+We strive to increase awareness of positive health behaviors, to motivate employees to voluntarily adopt healthier behaviors and to provide opportunities and a supportive environment to foster positive lifestyle changes.

 Employees are encouraged to participate in educational seminars, workshops and health fairs to gain a more in depth understanding of the benefits of exercise, nutrition and overall healthy lifestyle behaviors.

 Fitness Release Time provides all full-time, benefits-eligible, UHCL employees the opportunity to use 30 minutes of their regular work hours, up to three (3) times a week, to exercise or participate in physical fitness activities.